llllllllll/c-extension-tutorial/tutorial/source/building-and-importing.rst

-When ``n`` is not an integer object, :c:func:`PyLong_AsUnsignedLong` raises an exception and returns ``(unsigned long) -1`` which is ``MAX_UNSIGNED_LONG``.
+When ``n`` is not an integer object, :c:func:`PyLong_AsUnsignedLong` raises an exception and returns ``(unsigned long) -1`` which is :c:macro:`UNSIGNED_LONG_MAX`.
 We ignore the error and enter the Fibonacci function's loop which tries computing the ``18446744073709551615``\th Fibonacci number which will take a very long time.